FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Evaluation

 \Cref{fig:overall-single-gpu} compares the time for training a GraphSAGE model for one epoch on the four large-scale graph datasets using a single GPU. \system significantly outperforms all the other baselines across all the datasets.
+On \texttt{ogbn-papers100M} and \texttt{MAG240M}, \system has average speedup of 3.4$\times$ over the best of other baselines (MariusGNN).
 Compared with the widely-used GNN systems DGL and PyG, \system is 5.3$\times$ and 23.6$\times$ faster respectively on \texttt{ogbn-papers100M}.
 Both PyTorch-Direct and \system utilize CUDA UVA memory to accelerate feature loading, but \system is still 4.6$\times$ faster because it can reduce the number of features to load by a large margin.
 With respect to other mini-batch training algorithms, \system is orders of magnitude faster than GAS and ClusterGCN on \texttt{ogbn-papers100M}.
 GAS also runs out of memory on graphs that have either more nodes/edges or larger feature dimensions due to the need to store the historical embeddings of all the nodes.
-Incidentally, on the largest dataset \texttt{MAG240M} only DGL and \system avoid OOM, but with \system executing 5.3$\times$ faster.
+Incidentally, on the largest dataset \texttt{MAG240M} only DGL, MariusGNN, and \system avoid OOM, but with \system executing 5.3$\times$ faster than DGL and 3.7$\times$ faster than MariusGNN.

-\system can also easily scale to multiple GPUs.
-In this setting, we include a new baseline GNNLab~\cite{gnnlab} which partitions GPUs to sampling or training workers; hence GNNLab does not have single-GPU performance. \Cref{fig:overall-multi-gpu} compares the throughput (measured as the number of iterations computed per second) when training GraphSAGE on \texttt{ogbn-papers100M}.
-Both DGL and PyTorch-Direct deliver almost no speedup because of the data loading bottleneck that cannot be parallelized via the addition of more GPUs.
-Meanwhile, \system enjoys a nearly linear speedup from 1 to 4 GPUs and is up to 2.0$\times$ faster than GNNLab.
-However, the throughput growth mostly saturates when advancing from 4 to 8 GPUs for both \system and GNNLab.
-In this regime we find that graph sampling becomes a new bottleneck since it is conducted in CPU; we defer further consideration of this issue to future work.
+\system can also scale to multiple GPUs and machines.
+In this setting, we include new baselines DistDGL~\cite{distdgl} for distributed training, \margin{M-2, 5-1} DSP~\cite{dsp} for fast multi-GPU sampling and training, and GNNLab~\cite{gnnlab} which partitions GPUs to sampling or training workers; hence GNNLab does not have single-GPU performance. \Cref{fig:overall-multi-gpu} compares the throughput (measured as the number of iterations computed per second) when training GraphSAGE on \texttt{ogbn}-\texttt{papers100M}.
+Both DGL and PyTorch-Direct deliver almost no speedup because of the data loading bottleneck that cannot be parallelized via addition of more GPUs. \margin{M-2, 5-1} DSP utilizes GPU resources for graph sampling.
+However, as its graph structure is stored in a distributed manner on multiple GPUs, extra communication is needed among GPUs, which leads to inferior performance on our testing server equipped with PCIe connections.
+Meanwhile, \system enjoys good scalability from 1 to 4 GPUs and is up to {1.49$\times$} faster than GNNLab.
+When scaling to two machines each with four GPUs, the scalibility of \system becomes better, as it has more CPU resource for graph sampling, and is 4.07$\times$ faster than DistDGL.